Lightning-AI/litdata/README.md

 </details>

 <details>
-  <summary> ✅ Access any item</summary>
+  <summary> ✅ Access subsets of large cloud datasets</summary>
 &nbsp;

-Access the data you need, whenever you need it, regardless of where it is stored.
+Access a subset of a dataset or individual items without loading all data on the local machine.

 ```python
 from litdata import StreamingDataset